-- Teacher recommendation, - Grades. - Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district.
+- Teacher recommendation, - Grades, - Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district. - Attendance (90% attendance requirement policy)

 In addition, at certain grade levels a student-with limited exceptions-will be required to pass the State of Texas Assessments of Academic Readiness (STAAR) if the student is enrolled in a public Texas school on any day between January 1 and the date of the first administration of the STAAR.